 1. Can't be combined with ledger or trezor

 2. Can't be used with web-based or desktop apps (this is likely to become possible in the near future through wallet connect)

 3. Doesn't support custom contracts, nor transactions of its own LP-tokens.

 4. Doesn't support older formats like Fusion assets or FRC20 or the Quantum Swap market.
-It supports the FRC758 of tokens and almost all features are dervived from time-framing, but also AMM, EVM-type smart contracts and of course Fusion DCRM.
+It supports the FRC759 universal assets and almost all features are dervived from time-framing, but also AMM, EVM-type smart contracts and of course Fusion DCRM.

 Network name: Fusion

 Unless you are dealing with Time-locked assets, or the quantum swap market Metamask is also the best way for hardware wallet users to connect to Fusion.
 It is reccomended that hardware wallet users use the Metamask Firefox extention instead of the Chrome extention due to some odd changes lately by the chrome browser.